deislabs/mystikos/doc/user-getting-started-rust.md

 myst mkcpio appdir rootfs
 ```

-## Run the program inside a SGX enclave
+## Run the program inside an SGX enclave

 The command to launch the program inside an SGX enclave is a little bit long, compared to just `./appdir/myapp` on Linux.